Napoleon’s Arrival at St. Helena

 Because of the slowness of communications, the inhabitants of St. Helena – then numbering some 5,000, including over 1,000 slaves – had not heard of Napoleon’s escape from Elba, or of the Battle of Waterloo, let alone of the choice of their island to house the world’s most famous conqueror, until a few days previous.
 That news came via the Havannah, Icarus and Ferret, ships that had left Plymouth Harbour with the Northumberland, but had arrived ahead of it.

-Betsy Balcombe, the then 13-year-old daughter of an East India Company superintendent, describes the sensation this produced.
+Betsy Balcombe, the then 13-year-old daughter of an East India Company superintendent, described the sensation this produced.

 For two days St. Helena residents gathered at the wharf, waiting to see Napoleon.
 Each night they returned home disappointed.
 Finally, on the 17th, the “ogre” appeared.
-Betsy describes the moment.
+Betsy described the moment.

 It was nearly dark when we arrived at the landing-place, and shortly after, a boat from the Northumberland approached, and we saw a figure step from it on the shore, which we were told was the emperor, but it was too dark to distinguish his features.
 He walked up the lines between the Admiral and General Bertrand, and enveloped as he was in his surtout, I could see little, but the occasional gleam of a diamond star, which he wore on his heart.
 The whole population of St. Helena had crowded to behold him, and one could hardly have believed that it contained so many inhabitants.
 The pressure became so great that it was with difficulty way could be made for him, and the sentries were at last ordered to stand with fixed bayonets at the entrance from the lines to the town, to prevent the multitude from pouring in.
 Napoleon was excessively provoked at the eagerness of the crowd to get a peep at him, more particularly as he was received in silence though with respect.
 I heard him afterwards say how much he had been annoyed at being followed and stared at ‘comme une bête feroçe’ [like a wild beast].
 (8)